Helix of sustainability

-The helix of sustainability is a concept coined to help manufacturing industry move to more sustainable practices by mapping its models of raw material use and reuse onto those of nature.
+The helix of sustainability is a concept coined to help the manufacturing industry move to more sustainable practices by mapping its models of raw material use and reuse onto those of nature.
 The environmental benefits of the use crop origin sustainable materials have been assumed to be self-evident, but as the debate on food vs fuel shows, the whole product life cycle must be examined in the light of social and environmental effects in addition to technical suitability and profitability.

 The helix of sustainability is a concept created as a representation of the total systems approach to gain full advantage from manufacturing with sustainable materials, particularly biopolymers and biocomposites.
-In 2004 the concept was presented by Professor John Wood, then Chair of the Materials Foresight Panel at a DTI event hosted by the then Secretary of State for Industry (Jacqui Smith).
-In the same year it was also used in the European Science Foundation exploratory workshop on environmentally friendly composites.
+In 2004, the concept was presented by Professor John Wood, then Chair of the Materials Foresight Panel at a DTI event hosted by the then Secretary of State for Industry (Jacqui Smith).
+In the same year, it was also used in the European Science Foundation exploratory workshop on environmentally friendly composites.

 The advantages of working with crop origin raw materials are readily observed if the social and environmental impacts are considered as well as monetary cost (the Triple bottom line), and the helix of sustainability helps to demonstrate this.
-For the full potential of biopolymers to be realised it is essential that attention is paid to every aspect of the manufacturing process from design (how to cope with the incertainties in properties associated with crop origin materials?), manufacture (can existing technologies be used?), through to end-of-life (can the redundant article be fed back into the materials cycle?).
+For the full potential of biopolymers to be realised it is essential that attention is paid to every aspect of the manufacturing process from design (how to cope with the uncertainties in properties associated with crop origin materials?), manufacture (can existing technologies be used?), through to end-of-life (can the redundant article be fed back into the materials cycle?).
 The entire supply chain must be considered because decisions taken at the design stage have significant effects right through the life of an article.
-Low cost assembly techniques (e.g. snap-fits) may make dismantling or repair uneconomical.
-However, if say, an easy-to-dismantle car is built, will there be any effect on the ability of the vehicle to absorb energy in a crash?
-At an even more fundamental level, what will be the social and environmental of the change in crop growing patterns.
-This low environmental impact approach to manufacturing is seen as an extension of waste reduction techniques such as lean manufacturing.
+Low-cost assembly techniques (e.g., snap-fits) may make dismantling or repair uneconomical.
+However, if say an easy-to-dismantle car is built, will there be any effect on the ability of the vehicle to absorb energy in a crash?
+At an even more fundamental level, what will be the social and environmental of the change in crop growing patterns?
+This low environmental impact approach to manufacturing is seen as an extension of waste reduction techniques, such as lean manufacturing.

 Conventional cycles of use and reuse are circular.
 Consider the mechanical recovery of conventional polymers.
 A complex infrastructure is needed to recover the material at the end of an article's useful life.
 At the end of an article's life - say a PET carbonated drink bottle, the article must be separated from the waste stream, either by the consumer who throws it away, or by manual labour at the rubbish dump.
 It must then be transported to some facility to be reprocessed (using more labour and energy) back into a raw material.
 The heat and shear forces associated with the process of remanufacture tends to produce material with slightly degraded properties compared to the original material.